annetteptran/annetteptran/README.md

-Welcome to my GitHub profile!
-I’m a Computer Science student at the University of Houston with a strong interest in software engineering, AI/ML, and building practical, efficient systems.
-I enjoy learning new technologies, creating user-focused applications, and solving problems through clean and thoughtful design.
+I’m a Computer Science student at the University of Houston with growing interests in Software Engineering and AI/ML.
+I enjoy learning new technologies and finding practical ways to turn them into simple, useful applications.
+I’m focused on writing clean and thoughtful code while continuing to build my skills and grow! :)

-I’m motivated by growth and enjoy taking on projects that challenge what I already know.
-I focus on staying curious, improving consistently, and building work I can be proud of :)

----

 ## 🔧 Technical Skills
 **Languages:** Python, C++, Java, JavaScript, SQL